MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

 Some advice:

-- In general, if you have test, lint, and build steps, you will probably want to run them on all pushes to the main branch and on all PRs.
+- In general, if you have test, lint, and build steps, you will probably want to run them _everytime_. i.e. On all pushes to the main branch and on all PRs.
-- If there is anything related to a deploy like building a GitHub Pages site or a JS/Python/Ruby package, you probably only want to run against the main branch and exclude other branches.
-And maybe even restrict to only run against a tag or release created, and not just any commit to the main branch.
-Otherwise any feature branch with a PR would accidentally deploy to production when the work is not ready yet.
+- If there is anything related to a _deploy_ (like building a site) or a release (like bundling and uploading a JS/Python/Ruby package), you probably only want to run against the _main_ branch (for production) and no other branches (as those are for development).
+And you could even restrict to only run against a _tag_ or _release_ created on the main branch, and not just any commit to the main branch.

 ## Trigger on a commit